 Based on the input of the WA Department of Archaeology and Historic Preservation staff, the public, and a working group of volunteers, Historic Wallingford has opted to first pursue historic district designation for study areas A and D together.
 This area included the highest percentage of older, potentially contributing properties and allowed for a large district with contiguous boundaries.
 Since we hope this will be the first of at least three historic districts, we’re calling it Wallingford Historic District – North.

 Although the COVID-19 pandemic slowed our start, a core group of volunteers completed

 field survey in early 2021 and research in September 2021 for all the properties in the proposed historic district.
 All data have been compiled in a special-made database that is shared with our consultant, Northwest Vernacular, for analysis.
 Highlights of the volunteer researchers’ work combing through old newspapers, census records, and Polk directories are posted here.

 In July 2021, Historic Wallingford received a 4Culture Projects Grant to support a broader demographic analysis and informational maps that will serve as a cornerstone of the historic district nomination.
-Results of the analysis of census records between 1910 and 1940 are forthcoming and expected in late 2021.
+Results of the analysis of census records between 1910 and 1940 will be included in our National Register nomination.